MileHacker Logo

 Seasonal Travel Insight

-High Season (June-August) means peak eating outside and Bosphorus cruises.
-Crowds are many, accommodation and flight prices reach their highest, and heat is at times unsuitable for extended sightseeing.
+High Season (June-August) means peak outdoor dining and Bosphorus cruises.
+The crowds are many, lodging and airfare costs reach their highest, and heat is at times unsuitable for extended sightseeing.

 Shoulder Season (April-May, September-October) has pleasant weather.
-The crowds are fewer than in peak summer, and prices for accommodation and flights are more reasonable.
-The spring season brings the Istanbul Tulip Festival, while autumn has beautiful foliage.
-Occasional rain showers sometimes occur, and evenings might be cool, asking for light layers.
+Crowds are fewer than in peak summer, and prices for accommodation and flights are more reasonable.
+In spring you'll find the Istanbul Tulip Festival, while autumn has beautiful foliage.
+Occasional rain showers sometimes occur, and evenings might be cool, inquiring about light layers.

 Navigating Your Journey